How to Choose a Google Ads Agency for Your Medical Practice (Red Flags to Watch)

 🚩 Flag 2: They Don't Ask About Your Business

 Good agencies ask: What's your patient lifetime value?
 What's your profit margin?
 How many new patients can you handle?
-If they jump to "Let's run $5,000/month" without understanding your business, they're not thinking strategically.
+If they jump to "Let's run $5,000/month" without understanding your economics, they're not thinking strategically — they're just executing a template.

 🚩 Flag 3: No Mention of Compliance or HIPAA

-Healthcare advertising is regulated.
+Healthcare advertising is regulated at multiple levels — Google's policies, HIPAA, FTC guidelines on medical claims, state-level advertising rules for healthcare professionals.
 A good healthcare agency should ask about HIPAA requirements, compliance concerns, and review your ad copy for legal compliance.
 If they never mention it, they're not thinking like a healthcare specialist.

 🚩 Flag 4: They Want Total Control, No Transparency

 "We don't give clients access to the account" or "We handle everything."
-You should have read-only access to your Google Ads account.
-You should see the reports.
-Opacity is a red flag.
+You should have read-only access to your Google Ads account at minimum.
+You should see every campaign, every keyword, every ad.
+Opacity is a red flag — agencies that hide account structure are usually hiding poor performance.

 🚩 Flag 5: Weak on Conversion Tracking

-If they can't explain how they'll track form submissions, calls, and appointments, they don't understand healthcare metrics.
+If they can't explain how they'll track form submissions, calls, and appointments — and how they'll keep that tracking HIPAA-compliant — they don't understand healthcare metrics.
+Without conversion tracking, they're optimizing for clicks, not consultations.
 This is non-negotiable.

 🚩 Flag 6: Generic Pitch, Not Customized